MehrdadSamadishadlou/Python_for_Beginners/index.md

 ### Created by <a href="https://github.com/MehrdadSamadishadlou">Mehrdad Samadishadlou</a>

+[!NOTE]
+Highlights information that users should take into account, even when skimming.

+[!IMPORTANT]
+Crucial information necessary for users to succeed.

+[!WARNING]
+Critical content demanding immediate user attention due to potential risks.

 # Workshop Schedule

 According to the class poll, the following class times have been chosen: